This post may contain affiliate links. Please read our disclosure policy.

-- 6 garlic cloves, grated (leftover ends put in sauce)
+- 6 cloves garlic (grated or pressed (leftover ends put in sauce))

-- 2-28 ounce san marzano whole peeled tomatoes
+- 56 ounces San Marzano whole peeled tomatoes

-- In the dutch oven, over medium heat add 2 tbsp of olive oil and sautee onion and garlic for 3-4 minutes.
-Transfer to a mixing bowl and add all the meatball ingredients (minus the 1/2 cup olive oil).
-Using your hands mix the meatballs until ingredients are all combined.
+- In a dutch oven, over medium heat, add 2 tbsp of olive oil and sauté onion and garlic for 3-4 minutes.
+Transfer to a mixing bowl and add all the meatball ingredients (minus the olive oil).
+Using your hands mix the meatballs until ingredients are all combined (see note #2 and #3).
 Form balls with your hands (I usually form mine into 1 1/2in balls) and place aside.

-- Heat 1/2 cup olive oil in dutch oven on med/high heat.
-Add the meatballs and pan sear 2 sides for about 1 minute on each side.
-I did it in two batches.
+- Heat 1/4 cup olive oil in dutch oven on med/high heat.
+Add the meatballs and pan sear sides for about 1 minute on each side or until browned.
+You will have to do this in batches.
 Set aside on a pan and start the sauce once all the meatballs have been pan seared.

 - Using your cooking utensil break up the tomatoes in the sauce and bring to a boil.
 Once it begins to bubble lower the heat to simmer.
-Now is the time if you do not want a chunky sauce to use the immersion blender.
-Then add the fresh basil, stir the sauce, and add the meatballs.
+If you do not want a chunky sauce you can use an immersion blender or laddle into a heat safe blender.
+Add the fresh basil, stir the sauce, and add the meatballs.

-- Serve alone, over pasta, as a meatball sub, or with garlic bread
+- Serve alone, over pasta, as a meatball sub, or with my homemade garlic bread

 - Top with additional parmesan cheese, basil, and red pepper flakes